Interview With Me and Ellen Part 1

 Jen: Right.

-Ellen: And I think The challenge is that in a school, an individualized education plan allows a student to be a student until they're 22, but schools get demerits if they hold kids back and they don't graduate on time, which cuts into funding.
-So then there's a whole political side of education where we don't have the luxury to do the thing over and over and over again until a kid really gets it.
+Ellen: And I think the challenge is that in a school, an individualized education plan allows a student to be a student until they're 22, but schools get demerits if they hold kids back and they don't graduate on time, which cuts into funding.
+So then there's a whole political side of education where we don't have the luxury to do the thing over and over and over again until a kid gets it.
 Even if that's.
 Maybe in their best interest.
 So the repetition has to be happening either with an independent organization or at home.
 And so parents have to decide where they want to put their resources.
-Either they're going to devote their own time or they're going to devote a substantial amount of money.
+Either they're going to devote their own time, or they're going to devote a substantial amount of money.
 Like there's an industry surrounding ABA therapy.
 Like I'm just.
-Being really candid here, ABA therapy has helped a lot of children, but there is an industry profiting off of parents who don't know what to do.
+Being candid here, ABA therapy has helped a lot of children, but there is an industry profiting off of parents who don't know what to do.
 And so instead of empowering parents to learn these tools and do it in responsible ways, I think a lot of families don't feel like that's an opportunity for them.

 Jen: Yeah, I agree with that.
-So going into the topic about the pandemic, how was it when you were teaching during the early part?
+So, going into the topic about the pandemic, how was it when you were teaching during the early part?

 Ellen: Yeah.
 Yeah.
-So let's, let's talk about, the early part of the pandemic.
+So let's, let's talk about the early part of the pandemic.
 So I was doing my student teaching.
 Right when the pandemic hits.
 So March of 20, I had been a student teaching, um, in an elementary school.
-And said goodbye to my kids for spring break and I didn't get to see them again.
+And said goodbye to my kids for spring break, and I didn't get to see them again.
 And.
-That was really tough.
+That was tough.
 That one, like personally for me, my experience got cut short, but also for them, right?
 They were kindergarten, first graders.
-And I am certain a lot of them were unable to learn very much. from home.
-One thing that I thought was really wonderful was that our school district drove around with mobile roaming, um, Wi Fi stations.
+And I am certain a lot of them were unable to learn very much from home.
+One thing that I thought was wonderful was that our school district drove around with mobile roaming, um, Wi Fi stations.
 So we had buses that would bring routers so that kids could participate from home.

 Jen: Mm hmm.

-Ellen: And it really came down to whose parents were available.
+Ellen: And it came down to whose parents were available.
 So I think that gets back to, you know, my joys and concerns about teaching, right?

 Jen: Yeah.
 Yeah.